Hanseatic League: End of the Hansa

 In 1567, a Hanseatic League agreement reconfirmed previous obligations and rights of league members, such as common protection and defense against enemies.
 The Prussian Quartier cities of Thorn, Elbing, Königsberg and Riga and Dorpat also signed.
 When pressed by the King of Poland–Lithuania, Danzig remained neutral and would not allow ships running for Poland into its territory.
 They had to anchor somewhere else, such as at Pautzke (Puck).

 The Antwerp Kontor, moribund after the fall of the city, closed in 1593.
-In 1597 Queen Elizabeth I of England expelled the League from London, and the Steelyard closed and sequestered in 1598.
+In 1597 Queen Elizabeth I of England expelled the league from London, and the Steelyard closed and sequestered in 1598.
 The Kontor returned in 1606 under her successor, James I, but it could not recover.
-The Bergen Kontor continued until 1754; of all the Kontore, only its buildings, the Bryggen, survive.
+The Bergen Kontor continued until 1754; of all the Kontore, only its buildings, Bryggen, survive.

 Not all states tried to suppress their cities' former Hanseatic links; the Dutch Republic encouraged its eastern former members to maintain ties with the remaining Hanseatic League.
 The States-General relied on those cities in diplomacy at the time of the Kalmar War.

 The Thirty Years' War was destructive for the Hanseatic League and members suffered heavily from both the imperials, the Danes and the Swedes.
 In the beginning, Saxon and Wendish faced attacks because of the desire of Christian IV of Denmark to control the Elbe and Weser.
 Pomerania had a major population decline.
-Sweden took Bremen-Verden (excluding the city of Bremen), Swedish Pomerania (including Stralsund, Greifswald, Rostock) and Swedish Wismar, preventing their cities from participating in the League, and controlled the Oder, Weser, and Elbe, and could levy tolls on their traffic.
+Sweden took Bremen-Verden (excluding the city of Bremen), Swedish Pomerania (including Stralsund, Greifswald, Rostock) and Swedish Wismar, preventing their cities from participating in the league, and controlled the Oder, Weser, and Elbe, and could levy tolls on their traffic.
 The league became increasingly irrelevant despite its inclusion in the Peace of Westphalia.

 In 1666, the Steelyard burned in the Great Fire of London.
 The Kontor-manager sent a letter to Lübeck appealing for immediate financial assistance for a reconstruction.
 Hamburg, Bremen, and Lübeck called for a Hanseatic Day in 1669.
 Only a few cities participated and those who came were reluctant to contribute financially to the reconstruction.
 It was the last formal meeting, unbeknownst to any of the parties.
-This date is often taken in retrospect as the effective end date of the Hansa, but the League never formally disbanded.
+This date is often taken in retrospect as the effective end date of the Hansa, but the league never formally disbanded.
 It silently disintegrated.